wannaphong/KhamYo/README.md

 ## How to use

-just call replace funtion and use it!!!
+just call replace function and use it!!!

 ```python
 from khamyo import replace